yangl1996/flexible-eth/README.md

 ## Output

-After running the proof-of-concept confirmation rule for Ethereum (see `run-example.sh` script), the output is found in `output-example-...`.
+After running the proof-of-concept implementation of the confirmation rule for Ethereum (see `run-example.sh` script), the output is found in `output-example-...`.